Frequently Asked Questions

 Can I earn CPD credit for attending CG19?

 Yes!
-In order to apply for MSDE credit, you must receive stamps from speakers, presenters, keynotes, poster sessions (limit two stamps), makerspace, Twitter chat, and the Leadership Luncheon throughout the conference.
-Upon completion, return your completed form to the Registration Desk to receive a CPD form.
+In order to apply for MSDE credit, you must have your badge scanned by speakers, presenters, keynotes, poster sessions (limit two), makerspace, and the Leadership Luncheon throughout the conference.
+Upon completion, you will receive a form with your attendance record.
 CPD forms must be submitted to your LEA for credit.

 Will there be a location for presenters to store materials when not presenting?